-Years Rio Grande Del Norte- Rio Grande Excelsior- Rio Grande Chicago- Total
+Years (May-Apr) Rio Grande Del Norte- Excelsior Rio Grande Excelsior- Chicago Rio Grande Chicago- State Line Total 2018-2037 -2,168 1,914 53 -201

-(May-Apr) Excelsior Chicago State Line

-2017-2036 4,417 2,516 -241 6,692

-Past SEO Expectations Letters may be read to anticipate remedies at this time sufficient to also cover total post-plan stream depletions caused by groundwater pumping that deplete the streams after this Plan Year in the amount of 6,692acre-feet.
-As described in Table 4.1, the Board of Managers of Subdistrict #1 has acquired multiple years' worth of depletion replacement water that is currently in storage and available for release in an amount almost 3 times currently needed to cover current total post-plan stream depletions to the Rio Grande.
-They have also designated 3.85 million dollars of Subdistrict funds in an escrow account for future replacement water purchases.
+Past SEO Expectations Letters may be read to anticipate remedies at this time sufficient to also cover total post-plan stream depletions caused by groundwater pumping that deplete the streams after this Plan Year.
+As described in Table 4.1, the Board of Managers of Subdistrict #1 has acquired multiple years' worth of depletion replacement water that is currently in storage and available for release well over the amount needed to cover the current total post-plan stream depletions to the Rio Grande.
 The Board will continue to work diligently towards obtaining permanent and/or renewable supplies to remedy future depletions caused by present or future groundwater pumping by Subdistrict Wells.

-6P98 Response Functions provided by the SEO and utilized in the 2016 ARP demonstrate that post plan impacts of past and present groundwater pumping by Subdistrict Wells will fluctuate depending on climatic conditions effecting river flows on the Rio Grande and unconfined aquifer recovery within the closed basin area.
+6P98 Response Functions provided by the SEO and utilized in the 2017 ARP demonstrate that post plan impacts of past and present groundwater pumping by Subdistrict Wells will fluctuate depending on climatic conditions effecting river flows on the Rio Grande and unconfined aquifer recovery within the closed basin area.
 Subdistrict #1 does not believe that a financial guarantee agreement provided by the Rio Grande Water Conservation District is necessary to assure that all post-plan depletions will be remedied if Subdistrict #1 were to fail or otherwise be unable to replace injurious post-plan depletions.
-Subdistrict #1 will continue to acquire replacement water for replacing existing water supplies released for the prior year's depletions to the Rio Grande and also for post-plan depletions as the RGDSS Model deems necessary.
-As specified in this plan, nine ditches within Stream Reaches #1 and #2 on the Rio Grande have entered into forbearance agreements with Subdistrict #1 to remedy depletions during the 2016 Plan Year, if needed.
+Subdistrict #1 will continue to review the necessity to acquire replacement water for replacing existing water supplies released for the prior year's depletions to the Rio Grande and also for post-plan depletions as the RGDSS Groundwater Model deems necessary.
+As specified in this plan, 7 ditches within Stream Reaches #1 and #2 on the Rio Grande have entered into forbearance agreements with Subdistrict #1 to remedy depletions during the 2017 Plan Year, if needed.
 Some of these same ditches have been approached to consider permanent forbearance agreements for the future.

 If Subdistrict #1 were to fail, the individual well owners of the former Subdistrict #1 would have to obtain plans for augmentation or take other measures to comply with future rules and regulations governing existing groundwater withdrawals.
 Presumably, those plans would be required to replace these post plan depletions into the future.
-In the interim, Subdistrict #1 would provide water and/or funds to remedy injurious post-plan depletions.
+In the interim, Subdistrict #1 would provide water to remedy injurious post-plan depletions.